mohamedhany13/mohamedhany13.github.io/index.md

 ### Probing and Tracking Implied Concepts in LLMs *(PhD research, May 2023 – Present)*
 - Built probing classifiers to detect concept inference in Llama-3, Gemma-2, and Qwen2.5.
-- Created datasets of 8K–15K labeled examples per concept and achieved >80% probe accuracy.
+- Used LLMs to create datasets of 8K–15K labeled examples per concept, and achieved >80% probe accuracy.
 - Submitted paper under review (ARR 2025).
 - **Tech:** PyTorch, HuggingFace, OpenAI API, Pandas